xpack/web-doxygen/website/docs/api/classes/linkedmap.md

-<p>Find an object given the key.
-Returns a pointer to the element if found or nullptr if it is not found.</p>
+Find an object given the key.
+Returns a pointer to the element if found or nullptr if it is not found.

-<p>Definition at line 63 of file <a href="/web-doxygen/docs/api/files/src/linkedmap-h">linkedmap.h</a>.</p>
+Definition at line 63 of file <a href="/web-doxygen/docs/api/files/src/linkedmap-h">linkedmap.h</a>.

 <div class="doxyProgramListing">